NikolozWDev/QuickNotes/README.md

 It provides a clean, responsive interface for managing notes, while Django serves as the backend API.

 ---
-live site: https://quicknotes-dev.onrender.com
-download for mobile: https://mega.nz/file/zz4HjSxD#Q7VkyxKBPa215b1PgnNzP-JQYWZwcXxWLV8tgrjQqYc
+This site is hosted on free server. it has lags and low performance live site: https://quicknotes-dev.onrender.com download for mobile: https://mega.nz/file/zz4HjSxD#Q7VkyxKBPa215b1PgnNzP-JQYWZwcXxWLV8tgrjQqYc